openhab/org.openhab.binding.zwave/doc/monoprice/wallsocket_0_0.md

 ### Parameter 21: Device Status after Power Failure

 Define how the plug reacts after power failure
-Define how the plug reacts after power failure:

-0 - Smart Plug returns to previous state after a power failure.

-1 - Smart Plug does not memorize its state after a powerfailure.

-Connected device will be on after the power supply is reconnected.

-2 - Smart Plug does not memorize its state after a power failure.

-Connected device will be off after the power supply is reconnected.
+<p&gtDefine how the plug reacts after power failure:</p&gt <p&gt0 - Smart Plug returns to previous state after a power failure.</p&gt <p&gt1 - Smart Plug does not memorize its state after a powerfailure.</p&gt <p&gtConnected device will be on after the power supply is reconnected.</p&gt <p&gt2 - Smart Plug does not memorize its state after a power failure.</p&gt <p&gtConnected device will be off after the power supply is reconnected.</p&gt
 Values in the range 0 to 2 may be set.

 The manufacturer defined default value is ```0```.